Cat Litter That Prioritizes Their

 The Bin Beneath the Bench

-A common household complaint is a lack of seating space, which is why we love this two-in-one solution.
+A common household complaint is a lack of seating area, which is why we love this two-in-one solution.

 If you love to entertain, consider adding a cozy cushioned bench to your home.
 And underneath, in a hidden compartment, you can stash the cat box.